 You just paid $500+ for your kayak and now you’re supposed to pay $250 for a paddle?
 This is the predicament many people find themselves in, and this is the reason we came out with our own Best Marine & Outdoors Carbon Fiber Paddles for only $100.

 Our paddles are made of a carbon fiber shaft and fiberglass reinforced polypropylene blades.
 The shaft is extremely lightweight and has a soft, gentle feel in your hands.
 The blades are narrow and strong, and perfect for long journeys and effortless smooth strokes.

 With 3 different lengths (220cm, 234cm and 250cm) and weighing in at around 33.5oz, our paddles are perfectly designed for the majority of recreational kayakers.

 Best of all… they're a fraction of the cost compared to similar paddles.

 We truly believe this is the best bang for your buck!

 The feedback and reviews we’ve been receiving from our customers has been nothing short of extraordinary!

-If you’re looking to trade in your old aluminum paddle for a high quality carbon fiber paddle at a fantastic price, we highly recommend our BEST Marine Carbon Fiber Kayak Paddle!
+If you’re looking to trade in your old aluminum paddle for a high quality carbon fiber paddle at a fantastic price, we highly recommend our Best Marine Carbon Fiber Kayak Paddles!

 Comments will be approved before showing up.